open-edge-insights/video-common/udfs/HOWTO_GUIDE_FOR_WRITING_UDF.md

-# **How-To GUIDE for writing UDF for EIS**
+# **How-To GUIDE for writing UDF for EII**

-This document describes stepwise instruction for writing a User defined Function(UDF) in C++/Python in order to make it deployable in EIS environment.
-It  explains APIs and configurational changes required in order to write an UDF for EIS.
+This document describes stepwise instruction for writing a User defined Function(UDF) in C++/Python in order to make it deployable in EII environment.
+It  explains APIs and configurational changes required in order to write an UDF for EII.

 ## **Introduction**

-UDFs(User Defined Function) are one of the cardinal feature of EIS framework.
-It enables users to adjoin any pre-processing or post-processing logic in data pipeline defined by EIS configuration.
-As of EIS 2.1 release, it supports UDFs to be implemented using following languages.
+UDFs(User Defined Function) are one of the cardinal feature of EII framework.
+It enables users to adjoin any pre-processing or post-processing logic in data pipeline defined by EII configuration.
+As of EII 2.1 release, it supports UDFs to be implemented using following languages.

-* C++  (It is also called **Native** UDF as EIS core components are implemented in C++)
+* C++  (It is also called **Native** UDF as EII core components are implemented in C++)
 * Python

-The order in which the UDFs are defined in EIS configuration file is the order in which data will flow across them.
+The order in which the UDFs are defined in EII configuration file is the order in which data will flow across them.
 Currently there is no support for demux/mux the data flow to/fro the UDFs.

 All configs related to UDFs are to be in `config.json` of apps like VideoIngestion and VideoAnalytics.The UDF schema and description about keys/values in it presented in detail in the [UDF README](./README.md) file.